[May 15] Our book is out! Digital Lifeline? ICTs for Refugees and Displaced Persons https://mitpress.mit.edu/books/digital-lifeline

-Fall 2017 has brought some exciting developments.
+All this follows a Fall that brought some exciting developments.
 In early September the IIP celebrated its 20th anniversary with a dinner held in Washington D.C. honoring our supporters.
 The event immediately preceded our NSF-funded broadband workshop, which brought together scholars from across the globe to share knowledge on how to insure high speed connectivity for all.
 Prior to these events, I attended TRPC45, where I presented a paper on refugee networks and brought to a close my term as Board Chair.

 The fast pace of innovation in information and communication technologies (ICTs) continually creates new opportunities and challenges for economic and social development.
 These opportunities include improved service provision by humanitarian organizations as well as opportunities for individuals to improve their lives, both in the U.S. and around the world.